jsoref/ceph/doc/releases/infernalis.rst

     associated with individual images.
   * The new deep-flatten features allows flattening of a clone and all of its snapshots.
 (Previously snapshots could not be flattened.)
-  * The export-diff command command is now faster (it uses aio).
+  * The export-diff command is now faster (it uses aio).
 There is also a new fast-diff feature.
   * The --size argument can be specified with a suffix for units (e.g., ``--size 64G``).